katzueno/concretecms-express-form-confirmation/README.md

 I welcome any PR and suggestion.
 If you don't like ".gitkeep" files.
 You are welcome to remove them.

+This repo has
+- application/config/concrete.php
+    - Hide concrete5 version
+    - Email from addresses & name

+**You must change** config setting accordingly.

 ## LICENSE